tprasadtp/ubuntu-post-install/docs/configuration.md

 ## Automate

-Setting `"AUTOPILOT=true"` will run all the tasks specified in the YAML file, or if `-L` list option is used, then all tasks are executed. the order in which tasks are run is as follows.
+Setting `"AUTOPILOT=true"` or `--autopilot` will run all the tasks specified in the YAML file, or if `-L` list option is used, then all tasks are executed. the order in which tasks are run is as follows.

 - Update
 - Upgrade